ucdavis-adminit/erp-api-docs/docs/3.2 Oracle ERP Data Server/3.2.2 Data Requests/HOME.md

 * Format checks are unnecessary as the GraphQL scalar types will reject badly formatted data before resolver executes.
 * Look up the account in the mapping table.
 * Always put the requested chart/account into the response.
-* If no record is found, set accountFound to false and leave response properties undefined.
+* If no record is found, set mappingFound to false and leave response properties undefined.
-* Otherwise, set accountFound to true and continue.
+* Otherwise, set mappingFound to true and continue.
-* If the erp_project is populated, it will be a POET cost center.
+* **VERIFY:** If the erp_project is populated in the mapping table, it will be a POET cost center.
 Populate the `costCenterType` as appropriate.
 * Leave the segments object for the "other" type undefined.
 * If GL:
   * Populate any fields for which we have non-blank, non-all-zero values in the mapping table.
 * If POET:
   * Populate the project from the erp_project.
   * Populate the organization from the erp_fin_dept
-  * Run a lookup on the project number to return an array of all the chargeable task names.
+  * Run a lookup on the project number in the local integration database to return an array of all the chargeable task names.
+  * If a sponsored project, pull in the default award and funding source as per the logic in the PpmProject resolvers.

 ##### `kfsConvertOrgCode`